Are you ready to love your food and feed your life?

 Our Papa Pig Wellington

-Pasture-Raised Ducks
+Pasture-Raised Duck

 Photo from Beachdog Farm